paulhibbitts/published-markdown-files/leap-into-open-publishing-guide.md

 ### Share Your Results

-Post your Docsify-This URL in Discord and describe your design choice!
+Post your Docsify-This URL in the session chat and describe your design choice!

 ---